 Frank and Ida later divorced.
 She remarried, to Orville W. Imel (1904- ? ), the son of Charles Grant and Ida (Whipkey) Imel.
 Ida and Orville resided in Normalville, Fayette County.

 Frank's second wife was Bertha C. Basinger (1902-1963), daughter of Samuel and Amanda (Meyers) Basinger of Springfield Township.
-She had several children prior to her marriage with Frank -- Marie Seneri, Carol Wall and Judd C. Basinger.
+She had two children prior to her marriage with Frank -- Marie Seneri and Judd C. Basinger.

 Frank was employed at Fallingwater by the owners, Edgar J. and Liliane Kaufmann, from the 1930s until his untimely death in 1956.
 His brothers Lester and Ralph also worked at Fallingwater for many years.
 The projects Frank was involved in are described in papers found in the Fallingwater archives during research in 2004.
 Among the projects were were: